 By the end of this course you should be able to...

-- Guide your receiver into a comfortable position in preparation for the treatment
+- Guide a person into a comfortable position in preparation for a massage treatment

-- Name some of the contra-indications and contra-actions to massage
+- Name some indications and contraindications to massage

 What level is the course and do I need any particular skills?